 With the release of finalized internet gaming standards, Ontario’s new regulated gaming market is coming into focus.

-The registrar’s standards, published last week, are “key” to regulating the new provincial online gambling market launching later this year.
+The registrar’s standards, published last week, are “key” to regulating the new provincial Ontario online gambling market launching later this year.
 Rules include a minimum gambling age (19, 18 for lotto), responsible gambling requirements, and prompt handling of player complaints.

 The Alcohol and Gaming Commission of Ontario (AGCO) says sharing the registrar’s standards now is for the industry’s benefit.

-“The AGCO is releasing the standards before they come into force to allow igaming operators and gaming-related suppliers to prepare in advance of the launch of their igaming products in the regulated market,” the release said.
+“The AGCO is releasing the standards before they come into force to allow iGaming operators and gaming-related suppliers to prepare in advance of the launch of their iGaming products in the regulated market,” the release said.